NEA Festival Fund

 Contracted Responsibilities

-- Prominently and correctly include the following credit language in all printed and published materials:
+• Prominently and correctly include credit language, and CNY Arts and funder logos, in all printed and published materials as outlined in the funding agreement.

-Can an individual artist apply for a NEA Festival Fund Grant?
+Can an individual artist apply for a Festival Fund Grant?

-Can a nonprofit organization that applied for direct NYSCA funding, Statewide Community Regrants (SCR), Tier Three Project Support, or Marketing for Economic Development apply for the NEA Festival Fund Grant?
+Can a nonprofit organization that applied for direct NYSCA funding or Grants for Regional Arts and Culture Engagement (GRACE) apply for the Festival Fund Grant?

-- No. Organizations that receive any other NEA funding are not eligible for the NEA Festival Fund Grant.
+• Organizations in Cortland, Madison, Oneida, or Oswego County that receive any other NEA funding are not eligible for the Festival Fund Grant.

 Will there be a mandatory application seminar or webinar?